WindVChen/DiffAttack/README.md

 ## Updates

+[**11/30/2023**] Access the latest version, v2, of our paper on [Arxiv](https://arxiv.org/abs/2305.08192v2). 👋👋 In this updated release, we have enriched the content with additional discussions and experiments.
+Noteworthy additions include comprehensive experiments on diverse datasets (refer to Appendix I), exploration of various model structures (refer to Appendix H), and insightful comparisons with ensemble attacks (refer to Appendix G & K) as well as GAN-based methods (refer to Appendix J).
+Furthermore, we provide expanded details on the current limitations and propose potential directions for future research on diffusion-based methods (refer to Section 5).

 [**09/07/2023**] Besides **ImageNet-Compatible**, the code now also supports generating adversarial attacks on **CUB_200_2011** and **Standford Cars** datasets. 🚀🚀 Please refer to [Requirements](#Requirements) for more details.

 [**05/16/2023**] Code is public.

+[**05/14/2023**] Paper is publicly accessible on [ArXiv](https://arxiv.org/abs/2305.08192) now.

 [**04/30/2023**] Code cleanup done.
 Waiting to be made public.